BBLO Tycoon

 If cash ever drops below zero you're bankrupt.
 Survival comes first.

 The single most important thing.
-At your starting (pre-rebrand) prices the business loses money โ€” about $5โ€“6k/month โ€” and no amount of advertising fixes that; the margins can't cover the $10k/month overheads.
+At your starting (pre-rebrand) prices the business loses money โ€” about $5โ€“6k/month โ€” and no amount of advertising fixes that; the margins can't cover the ~$10k/month overheads.
 This is true to life: it's why the real business rebranded.
-So the game is a race: survive long enough to launch the rebrand, which lifts prices to profitable levels.
+So the early game is a race: survive long enough to launch the rebrand, which lifts prices to profitable levels.
 You start with a full year of stock already paid for โ€” that's your runway.

 The monthly levers.

 • Order stock: 70% paid on order, 30% at bottling.
-Sea freight ~5 months, air ~1 month (+20%), then ~2 months bottling โ€” so sea stock isn't sellable for ~7 months.
+Every order passes a 2-week quality check, then sea freight ~5 months / air ~2 months (+20%), then ~2 months bottling โ€” so air stock is sellable in ~4 months, sea in ~7.
 3-year shelf life on reorders; your opening stock lasts only 2 years.
 Most products order in 1,000s; Black Seed in 10,000s.

-• Digital ads โ†’ retail.
-Google ~4.4ร— (best; tapers smoothly as you scale), Instagram ~2.7ร— (builds repeat customers), Facebook ~2.2ร—, TikTok ~1.4ร— (rare viral upside).
-These drive D2C retail and only nudge wholesale ~10%.
+• Digital ads โ†’ retail (D2C).
+Google ~3โ€“5ร— (best; ceiling rises as the brand grows), Instagram ~2.7ร— (builds repeat customers), Facebook ~2.2ร—, TikTok ~1.4ร— (rare viral upside).
+These only nudge wholesale ~10%.

-• Trade magazine โ†’ wholesale & distributors.
-This is the lever that grows the trade channel โ€” trade press opens distributor doors digital can't.
+• Trade magazine โ†’ wholesale & distributors โ€” the lever that grows the trade channel; trade press opens distributor doors digital can't.

 • Prices: โˆ’30% to +50%.
 Higher price = better margin, lower volume (~12% fewer sales per +10%).

-• Distributor share: splits wholesale between distributors (volume, deep discount, widest reach) and direct shops (better margin).
+• Distributor share, channel toggles & MOQ: split wholesale between distributors (volume, deep discount) and direct shops (better margin).
 Distributors pay 2 months after the sale.
+Toggle each channel on/off, and set the distributor MOQ (0โ€“300%).

-The rebrand & capsules.
-Launch rebrand ($10k) moves to new pricing (~+40%) and lower costs โ€” it's what makes you profitable, so do it early.
+Rebrand, capsules & move-out.
+Launch rebrand ($10k) moves to new pricing (~+40%) and lower costs โ€” do it early.
 Capsules ($20k, after rebrand) add a high-margin product.
+From March (month 9) you can move to a home office & garage ($2k one-off), cutting overheads ~$750/mo โ€” it pays for itself fast.

 Winning Playbook ๐Ÿ†

-A step-by-step plan for the standard game, built from an actual winning run.
-In one sentence: rebrand immediately, sit on your year of stock while the rebrand makes you profitable, reorder before you run dry, then pour profit into the loan first and salary second.
+A step-by-step plan built from winning runs.
+In one sentence: rebrand immediately, sit on your year of stock while the rebrand makes you profitable, reorder before you run dry, clear the loans, build recurring revenue, then choose your exit โ€” float, or demerge and sell.

 Phase 1 โ€” Rebrand & survive (months 1โ€“2)

 • Month 1: launch the rebrand straight away ($10k).
-Most important move in the game.
-Cash will dip to ~$6k โ€” that's fine.
+The most important move in the game.
+Keep cash above the ~$10k/mo overhead line (draw the bank facility to bridge).

 • Set Google low (~$800โ€“1,200).
 Don't order stock โ€” live off your year of inventory.
-SEO trickle, trade magazine ~$1,000.
+Trade magazine ~$1,000.

 Phase 2 โ€” Build the engine (months 3โ€“8)

-• Scale Google to ~$2.5โ€“3.5k and add Instagram ~$1โ€“1.5k (repeat customers).
-Fund the trade magazine ~$1.5k for wholesale.
+• Scale Google to ~$2.5โ€“3.5k, add Instagram ~$1โ€“1.5k (repeat customers), trade magazine ~$1.5k.

-• Start reordering around month 6 โ€” the pipeline is ~7 months, so order before you run dry.
-Keep ~12 months' cover.
-Black Seed orders in 10,000s (~$70k deposit) โ€” time it for when cash allows or use the bank.
+• Start reordering around month 6 โ€” the pipeline is ~7 months.
+Keep ~12 months' cover; Black Seed orders in 10,000s.

 • ~Month 7: launch capsules ($20k) once cash is comfortably above ~$45k.

-Phase 3 โ€” Pay down the loan (months 9โ€“36)
+Phase 3 โ€” Pay down the loan & start subscriptions (months 9โ€“36)

-• Repay the loan aggressively ($8โ€“12k/mo) whenever cash is above ~$45k.
+• Repay the owners' loan aggressively ($8โ€“12k/mo) whenever cash is above ~$45k; start drawing some salary.

 Phase 4 โ€” Finish the loan (months 36โ€“57)

-• Keep the machine running; throw spare cash ($10k+/mo) at the loan until it hits $0 around month 57.
-Keep drawing salary alongside.
+• Throw spare cash ($10k+/mo) at the owners' loan until it hits $0 (~month 57).
+Keep growing the subscription books.

 Phase 5 โ€” Bank the salary (months 57โ€“60)

-• Loan gone โ€” pour everything into owner salary (up to $20k/mo) to reach the $350k target.
-Cross month 60 with loan repaid and salary paid: you've won.
+• Loan gone โ€” pour cash into owner salary (up to $20k/mo) to reach $350k.
+That clears the 5-year goals โ€” but the game keeps going.

 Tuned for "Business as Usual."
 Boom is more forgiving; Recession is brutal โ€” leaner ads, bigger buffer.